Bernard van Orley: Paintings

 His portraits were more subdued and thoughtful, such as his portraits of Charles V and Margaret of Austria.
 He usually represents his subjects in a seated static position, their expressionless faces without much psychological depth or feelings.
 His workshop produced several copies of these portraits, especially the portraits of Charles V and of Margaret of Austria.
 They were offered as gift to visitors or courtiers.

 He usually represented saints in a full-length portrait, such as his Mary with Child and John the Baptist (Museo del Prado, Madrid), with a background of an open colonnade, a baldachin or a set of trees.
 This type of composition can be found in many 16th-century paintings.

 Bernard van Orley often signed his paintings, especially in his early period before 1521, with the coat of arms of the Seigneurs d'Orley: argent two pallets gules.
 It had been contended that these are the signature of his father Valentin.

 When Albrecht Dürer visited the Netherlands in 1520 to be present at the coronation of the new emperor, Charles V, he called Bernard van Orley "the Raphael of the Netherlands".
 Dürer, who stayed as a guest in van Orley's house between 27 August and 2 September 1520, also drew a portrait which some scholars identify as van Orley.
 Dürer had a profound influence on van Orley who in his later works tried to find a synthesis between Dürer and another Renaissance master, Raphael.

 Some important pupils of van Orley were Michael Coxcie, Pieter Coecke van Aelst and Pieter de Kempeneer, who continued in the style of Romanism.
 Other pupils, such as Lancelot Blondeel and Jan Vermeyen continued in the painter-designer tradition of their master.

-Together with Jan Gossaert and Quentin Matsys, Bernard van Orley is regarded as one of the leading innovators of the 16th-century Flemish painting, by adopting the style and manner of the Italian Renaissance.
-His paintings are executed with great care to minute details and stand out by their brilliant colours.
+Together with Jan Gossaert and Quentin Matsys, Bernard van Orley is regarded as an important figure in 16th-century Flemish painting, incorporating elements of the Italian Renaissance into his work.
+His paintings are characterized by detailed execution and the use of vivid colors.